Fiat CR.42 Falco: Origins

-According to aviation author Gianni Cattaneo, both the proposal and the concept of a developed biplane was well received by the Regia Aeronautica, having placed a high value on the agility of the platform, confidence may have also been high due to prior wars in Ethiopia and Spain having been fought against relatively disorganised opposition, giving a somewhat deceptive impression of effectiveness.
-During its formal military evaluation, the prototype CR.42 was tested against the rival Caproni Ca.165 biplane fighter, and was judged to be the superior design, although the Ca.165 was a more modern design which boasted a higher speed, albeit at the cost of maneuverability.
-During flight tests, it demonstrated its ability to reach a top speed of 438 km/h at 5,300 m and 342 km/h at ground level.
+Both the proposal and the concept of a developed biplane was well received by the Regia Aeronautica, who placed a high value on the agility of the aircraft; confidence may have also been high due to the earlier wars in Ethiopia and Spain, both fought against relatively disorganised opposition, giving a deceptive impression of effectiveness.
+During its formal military evaluation, the prototype CR.42 was tested against the rival Caproni Ca.165 biplane fighter, and was judged to be superior d, although the Ca.165 was a more modern design with a higher speed, albeit at the cost of maneuverability.
+During flight tests, it demonstrated a top speed of 438 km/h at 5,300 m and 342 km/h at ground level.
 Climb rate was 1 minute and 25 seconds to 1,000 m and of 7 minutes and 20 seconds to 6,000 m.

-During late 1939, by which time a major European war already seemed inevitable, the CR.42 was ordered for the Regia Aeronautica.
-The type had been ordered as just a single element of the larger R plan, under which Italy was to procure 3,000 new fighter aircraft, such as the monoplane Fiat G.50 and the Macchi C.200, to equip and expand its air services.
-According to Cattaneo, at the outbreak of the Second World War, the CR.42 was considered to be the best biplane in service.
+During late 1939, by which time a major European war already seemed inevitable, the CR.42 was ordered for the Regia Aeronautica. as part of the R plan, under which Italy was to procure 3,000 new fighter aircraft, such as the monoplane Fiat G.50 and the Macchi C.200.
+At the outbreak of the Second World War, the CR.42 was considered to be the best biplane in service.
 Although the age of the biplane was noticeably already coming to a close by this point, a number of other foreign air forces expressed considerable interest in the new fighter.
 Once quantity production had been established, a number of early Falcos were delivered to foreign customers, even to the extent of re-directing aircraft originally intended for delivery to the Regia Aeronautica; these customers included Belgium, Hungary and Sweden.